SCPR/embeditor-rails/README.md

 When initializing the global `Embeditor.Base` object, you may specify configuration for individual adapters.

 The `plugin` object is for configuring the adapter.
+The properties depends on the adapter.

+The `display` object is for configuring display options.
+Properties:
+* `placement` - the jQuery method to use for placing the embed, such as `before`, `after`, or `replaceWith`.
+Default is `after`.

 The `query` object is for configuring the query parameters, or in the case of an adapter which doesn't use a query, it's for configuring the embed properties.